Gaussian beams and caustic avoidance in gravitational optics: Point sources

-In order to understand what the phase function $\mathscr{S}_{P.S.}$ represents, let us consider the generic bundle transformation.
-Let us recall that the geometry of a null bundle can be studied via two linearly independent solutions, $\vec{\xi}_\perp$ and $\vec{\tilde{\xi}}_\perp$, of the null geodesic deviation equation projected on a local 2--dimensional screen.
+are real in this form.
+In order to understand what the phase function $\mathscr{S}_{P.S.}$ represents, we consider the generic bundle transformation.
+Let us recall that the geometry of a null bundle can be studied via two linearly independent solutions, $\vec{\xi}_\perp$ and $\vec{\tilde{\xi}}_\perp$, of the null geodesic deviation equation projected on a local 2-dimensional screen.
 Namely, for